Reuben-Brewer/CubeMarsBrushlessAKseries_ReubenPython3Class/README.md

 Note that the code will work just fine without 'ftd2xx' but will be unable to set the Latency Timer programatically for FTDI USB-to-serial converters.

+Note that 'PyCRC.CRCCCITT' is installed via "sudo pip install pythoncrc" (NOT pycrc).

 ###########################